droglenc/NCMTH107/modules/Foundational_Definitions/HW.md

 ## Crayfish and Bass
 <img src="../zimgs/smallmouth-eats-crayfish.jpg" alt="Smallmouth Eats a Crayfish" class="img-right">
-A NC student, for their Biology capstone, wants to determine the mean carapace length of Rusty Crayfish (*Orconectes rusticus*) in a lake with Smallmouth Bass (*Micropterus dolomieu*).
-In 2015, the student gathered and examined 235 crayfish in a manner that was as random as possible.
+As part of their Biology Capstone research, a Northland College student wanted to determine the mean carapace length of Rusty Crayfish (*Orconectes rusticus*) in a lake with Smallmouth Bass (*Micropterus dolomieu*).
+In 2015, the student gathered (as randomly as possible) and measured the carapace length of 235 Rusty Crayfish from the lake with Smallmouth Bass.

 1. Identify the individual, variable, population, parameter, sample, and statistic.
 1. What type of variable is the variable you identified? [*Be specific*]